-With wrong commandExecutable settings, you will fail to start the USPEX calculation.
+With wrong commandExecutable settings, you will not able to run your calculation.
 When everything is set correctly, we can run the calculation through USPEX runner using the command:

 '''

 USPEX -r

 '''

 2.8.4 Checking the results

 After starting the command, you can check the output files in results1/ folder.